Composite-particle hydrodynamics from dyonic black branes: Fluid dynamics for composite particles

-Since we are interested in the fluid which consists of the composite particles, let us employ the identification of magnetic field, $\bar H =\bar Q/{\tilde \nu}$, in \cite{BakRey} and look at what the effect is in the formulation.
-The $\tilde \nu$ is the filling fraction related to a Chern-Simon level in the dual field theory.
-Keeping $\tilde \nu$ constant, one can follow the fluid/gravity approach.
+Because we are interested in a fluid that consists of the composite particles, we may employ the identification of the magnetic field, $\bar H =\bar Q/{\tilde \nu}$, in Ref.\cite{BakRey} and look at the effect in the formulation.
+As we mentioned, $\tilde \nu$ is the filling fraction related to a Chern-Simons level in dual field theory.
+Keeping $\tilde \nu$ constant, one can follow the method used in the fluid/gravity approach.
 The result is easily obtained by substituting $Q(x)/\tilde \nu$ for $H(x)$ in the previous subsection.
-Under this substitution, the right hand side of (\ref{emcon 01}) shows interesting procedure as follows.
+Under this substitution, the right hand side of Eq.(\ref{emcon 01}) shows an interesting feature: